Ottsel/ArmacBot/README.md

 ```
 #Config options

-## To copy IDs of things like messages, channels and guilds, enable developer mode under User settings -> Appearance.
+## To copy IDs of messages, channels and guilds, enable developer mode under User settings -> Appearance.
 Now you can right click things and copy their IDs!

 * `BotToken` - This is your bot user's token.
 * `GuildID` - This is your Guild's `ID`.